cori-zeus/mgbase-fork/README.md

 ---

 I hereby permit the developers of the original addon to use my code in their project as they see fit.
-I'd use the GPL v3 license, but that's not really my call.